long con magazine is a canadian quarterly for art about art.

-For future submission calls, follow us on social media or subscribe to our newsletter.
+Submissions are accepted year-round on a rolling basis.
+For submission calls & announcements, follow us on social media or subscribe to our newsletter.

 our permanent theme: